Old Clothes

 Main Ingredients

-• 1 cup tomato sauce
+• 1 cup tomato sauce Provides a savory base.

-• 1 teaspoon cumin An earthy spice.
+• 1 teaspoon cumin Brings an earthy note to the dish.

-• 2 medium red bell peppers Sliced.
+• 2 medium red bell peppers, sliced Adds sweetness and color.

-• 2 medium green bell peppers Sliced.
+• 2 medium green bell peppers, sliced For a slight crunch.

-• 1 teaspoon salt To taste.
+• 1 teaspoon salt For seasoning.

-• 1 teaspoon black pepper To taste.
+• 1 teaspoon black pepper For seasoning.

 Instructions